Pilot Program for real operating cases

-Pilot frame
+Pilot scope

-Prepared for the pilot
+Included in the pilot

 Pilot sequence

-From first assessment to decision
+From initial assessment to decision

 The pilot follows a clear sequence.
 Each phase builds on the previous one and is prepared together with the host or operator.